v-iashin/BMT/README.md

 ```

+## Details on Feature Extraction
+Check out our script for extraction of the I3D features from a set of videos: [i3d_features on GitHub](https://github.com/v-iashin/i3d_features).
+Also see [#7](https://github.com/v-iashin/MDVC/issues/7) for more details on configuration.

 ## Reproducibility Note

 We would like to note that, despite a fixed random seed, some randomness occurs in our experimentation.
 Therefore, during the training of the captioning module, one might achieve slightly different results.
 Specifically, the numbers in your case might differ (higher or lower) from ours or the model will saturate in a different number of epochs.
 At the same time, we observed quite consistent results when training the proposal generation module with the pre-trained captioning module.